 Make accommodations for elderly attendees.
 The Arena can get very hot and could be dangerous for those who are sensitive to heat.

 Pick a designated place for your family and friends to meet after the graduation ceremony.
 Finding them can be chaotic.

 Tickets are required for the main Commencement exercises in the Knott Arena.
+Any number of additional seats is available in the Knott Auditorium, where the commencement exercises will be live streamed.
 Tickets for Commencement are distributed to students at the Commencement Fair in April.
-Every undergraduate student will receive 7* tickets and every graduate student will receive 5* tickets for Commencement in the Knott Arena.
-Students may request extra tickets, or choose another viewing location that does not require tickets.
+Every undergraduate and graduate student will receive 6* tickets for Commencement in the Knott Arena.
+Students may request extra tickets, or direct family and friends to the additional viewing location in the Knott Auditorium.

 If you have or are requesting extra tickets, please e-mail us at email@example.com.
 Requests are limited to 2 extra tickets per graduate, and will be fulfilled on a first-come, first-served basis.